alreich/abstract_algebra/docs/vectors.rst

-f4 is used, below, to create a finite, n-dimensional VectorSpace.
+Now, f4 is used to create a finite, n-dimensional VectorSpace, for :math:`n=2`:

-NOTE: ``generate_n_dim_module`` is a convenience function.
-Within it, the requisite Field (or Ring), Group, and scalar-vector operation are constructed and then fed to the all-purpose algebra construction function, ``make_finite_algebra``, to create a VectorSpace or Module.
-The five conditions, listed in the definition above, are also checked.
-If any of them fail, then an exception will be raised.

 .. code:: ipython3